hayabhay/megadetector-fastapi/README.md

 This repo packages [MegaDetector](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md) models and serves them over [FastAPI](https://fastapi.tiangolo.com/).
 Additionally, it comes with a simple [Streamlit](https://streamlit.io/) UI to visualize & compare annotations from different models.

+Most of the code is directly copied from MegaDetector's source repo.
+Any additional code form thin wrappers to streamline some interfaces & dependencies for the API.

 ![MegaDetector Streamlit demo](/assets/streamlit_demo.gif)

 ## Getting Started